Eastern Grace Bay Beach and resort Grace Bay, Providenciales.

 Chalk Sound National Park, Providenciales.
 Hundreds of small rocky islands are found in this shallow lagoon.

 There’s a huge array of water sports and activities offered on Providenciales.
-Boat charters are another great way to experience our pristine ocean and secluded islands, and you’ll find a great selection of vessels and tours to choose from.
+Boat charters are a great way to experience our pristine ocean and secluded islands.
+There’s a great selection of vessels and tours to choose from.

-Diving and snorkeling are of course excellent, with over 80 miles (129 km) of barrier reef being regularly visited by dive shops from Providenciales.
+Diving and snorkeling are of course excellent, with over 80 miles (129 km) of barrier reef accessible from Providenciales.
 Abrupt walls define most sites, where the depths can drop rapidly from 40 feet (12 m) into the thousands.

-Exposed to the eastern trade winds, Long Bay Beach is one of the finest kiteboarding spots in the Caribbean and an exceptional place to learn.
-The ocean here has a soft sandy bottom and is the perfect depth—sufficiently shallow for standing, yet deep enough for the inevitable crashes!
+Exposed to the eastern trade winds, Long Bay Beach is one of the finest kiteboarding spots in the Caribbean and an exceptional place to learn to kite at.
+The ocean at Long Bay has a sandy bottom and is the perfect depth—sufficiently shallow for standing, yet deep enough for the inevitable crashes!

 The sheltered wetlands of Providenciales and the nearby cays are the perfect environment for kayaking and stand-up paddleboarding, where juvenile sharks, starfish, turtles, conch, and stingrays can be seen in their natural habitat.